Approach Considerations

 Radiolabeled copper testing directly assays hepatic copper metabolism.
 Blood is collected at 1, 2, 4, 24, and 48 hours after oral ingestion of radiolabeled copper (64 Cu or67 Cu) for radioactivity in serum.
 In all individuals, radioactivity promptly appears after absorption, followed by hepatic clearance.
 In healthy people, reappearance of the radioactivity in serum occurs as the labeled copper is incorporated into newly synthesized ceruloplasmin and released into the circulation.

-Heterozygotes exhibit a slow, lower-level reappearance of radioactivity rather than the continued fall in radioactivity seen in persons with Wilson disease, but there may be considerable overlap between the 2 types of patients.
+Heterozygotes exhibit a slow, lower-level reappearance of radioactivity rather than the continued fall in radioactivity seen in persons with Wilson disease, but there may be considerable overlap between the two types of patients.
 Patients with Wilson disease, even those with normal ceruloplasmin levels, do not exhibit the secondary rise in radioactivity.

 An algorithm for the diagnosis of Wilson disease adapted from the American Association for the Study of Liver Diseases (AASLD) Practice Guidelines is outlined below.

-The cranial lesions observed on CT scans are typically bilateral and are classified into 2 general categories: (1) well-defined, slitlike, low-attenuation foci involving the basal ganglia, particularly the putamen, and (2) larger regions of low attenuation in the basal ganglia, thalamus, or dentate nucleus.
+The cranial lesions observed on CT scans are typically bilateral and are classified into two general categories: (1) well-defined, slitlike, low-attenuation foci involving the basal ganglia, particularly the putamen, and (2) larger regions of low attenuation in the basal ganglia, thalamus, or dentate nucleus.

 Widening of the frontal horns of the lateral ventricles and diffuse cerebral and cerebellar atrophy, which correlate histologically with widespread neuronal loss, have also been described.
 (See the image below.)